rockettheme/docs/Docs/wordpress/themes/iridescent/portfolio.md

 ---
 title: Iridescent: Recreating the Demo - Portfolio Page
 description: Your Guide to Recreating Elements of the Iridescent Demo for WordPress
-breadcrumb: /wordpress:WordPress/!themes:Templates/iridescent:Iridescent
+breadcrumb: /wordpress:WordPress/!themes:Themes/iridescent:Iridescent

 ---

 Introduction
 -----

-The **Portfolio** example page demonstrates how you can create a beautiful page with the Iridescent template.
+The **Portfolio** example page demonstrates how you can create a beautiful page with the Iridescent theme.
 Here is some information to help you replicate this page as it appears in the demo.

 Theme Override Options
 -----